 Note: Flow determines PR size by the PR’s total lines of code.
 Small PRs have fewer than 13 lines of code.
 Medium PRs have fewer than 151 lines of code.
 Large PRs have more than 151 lines of code.

 To take a deeper look into workflows, click additional activity nodes to open them as new tabs in the details window.
 Click the X in the upper right corner or close each tab individually to exit the detailed view.

 After viewing data across teams, move to the daily view for a deeper look at an engineer's work for a specific day.
 Daily view helps you understand your engineers’ work without interrupting their focus.
 Use this view to spot patterns and understand how your engineers typically move through their day.

 To view data for a specific day:

-Hover over the small triangle in the lower right-hand corner, then click the calendar icon.
+- Hover over the small triangle in the lower right corner until you see a calendar icon.

-Use the Weekly view for a quick overview of the weekly activities.
-Click a day to view the details in the Daily activity and All activity sections.
+Use Weekly view for an overview of weekly activities.
+Click a day to view details in Daily activity and All activity.

-All activity provides more details about the activity such as ticket title, ticket number, and comments.
-Click on an activity to view the comments on that activity.
+All activity provides more details about an activity, such as ticket title, ticket number, and comments.
+Click on an activity in All activity to view the comments.